About SHRM & the Project

 Letter from Marc Chopin, former dean, 2011

-When I think about the ongoing opportunity we have to build a legacy of excellence for HRM, I am excited about the future.
+When I think about the ongoing opportunity we have to build a legacy of excellence for SHRM, I am excited about the future.

 Former Dean, 2011*

-* Craig Van Slyke, PhD is the current dean of the School of Hotel & Restaurant Management, joining NAU-FCB in summer 2012
+* Craig Van Slyke, PhD is the current dean of the School of Hotel and Restaurant Management, joining NAU-FCB in summer 2012.

 Goals & Vision

-The renovated HRM facility serves to support the school’s goals and vision as follows:
+The renovated SHRM facility serves to support the school’s goals and vision as follows:

 To provide outstanding and accessible learning experiences that prepares our diverse student body for successful hospitality service management careers.

 - We will be recognized as a premier hospitality services management school by our stakeholders.